 Job rejections can be brutal.
 Stuffing down feelings of inadequacy can be the hardest thing to do.
-When applying for jobs or internships, I tend to romanticize what my life could look like if I did get that position.
-Getting rejected from those jobs feels like getting rejected from my new dream life.
-It makes me second guess myself and the skills I have worked hard to hone.
+When applying for jobs or internships, we can tend to romanticize what our lives could look like if we did get that position.
+Getting rejected from jobs that you are excited about can make you second guess yourself and your skills.

-What I’ve had to learn to do is take that experience and use it to motivate myself to apply for more jobs or more internships.
-My goal when looking for a job is to continue applying to them until I get one.
+Take that experience and use it to motivate yourself to apply for more jobs or more internships.
+The goal when looking for a job is to continue applying until you get a “yes” or you find your best fit.
 When dealing with this type of rejection, look for things you could gain more experience in when applying for another job of the same kind.
 The best thing to do in this situation is to reorganize and regroup, so you can continue your job hunt.

-Here is what I try to do after being rejected from a job:
+Here is what you can do after being rejected from a job:

-- If the employer doesn’t offer it up, ask them why they decided not to give you this job.
+- If the employer doesn’t explain why they went in a different direction, and you feel comfortable doing so, ask them what you can improve on for your future job search.
 It might be a lack of experience, or they might have just decided you weren’t a good fit for their company.
 Whatever it is, you can use this feedback to better your resume or next application.